Package 'gamlss.prepdata'

 annot.col

-the colour of the annotated points
+The colour of the annotate outliers

 plot